microsoft/CameraTraps/classification/README.md

 In `json_validator.py`, we validate the classification labels specification JSON file.
 It checks that the specified taxa are included in the master taxonomy CSV file, which specifies the biological taxonomy for every dataset label in MegaDB.
 The script then queries MegaDB to list all images that match the classification labels specification, and optionally verifies that each image is only assigned a single classification label.

-TODO: explain `-m` flag for mislabeled images.
+There are some known mislabeled images in MegaDB.
+These mistakes are currently tracked as CSV files (1 per dataset) in `classifier-training/megadb_mislabeled`.
+Use the `--mislabeled-images` argument to provide `json_validator.py` the path to these CSVs, so it can ignore or correct the mislabeled images after it queries MegaDB.

-The output of `json_validator.py` is another JSON file (`queried_images.json`) that maps image names to a dictionary of properties:
+The output of `json_validator.py` is another JSON file (`queried_images.json`) that maps image names to a dictionary of properties.
+The `"label"` key of each entry is a list of strings.
+For now, this list should only include a single string.
+However, we are using a list to provide flexibility for allowing multi-label multi-class classification in the future.

 ```javascript
 {